 It is the airports where controversy arises.
 Before I go any further, let me say I would not like being aboard a jetliner that is struck by a snowy owl.
-I do suggest that there are other means of lessening the danger, if in fact, these rare owls present any danger, other than shooting them!

 The New York Daily News recently reported The Port Authority, the agency that oversees the city’s airports, has added the snowy owl to the list of birds it kills to protect airplanes from bird strikes, and started shooting the owls last Saturday, killing three at JFK Airport.